guillaumewuip/guillaumewuip.github.io/_projects/2016-07-02-hubot-wit-helper.md

     NodeJS library that helps developers build bots with both Wit.ai and Hubot.
     <br>
-    Projet on Github : <a href="https://github.com/guillaumewuip/hubot-wit-helper">hubot-wit-helper</a>.
+    Project on Github : <a href="https://github.com/guillaumewuip/hubot-wit-helper">hubot-wit-helper</a>.

 page: false